 Many owners choose to feed prey in the enclosure.
-I think this is important for natural ambush behaviors, and to reduce stress, but you do need to be careful.
+I think this is important to allow natural ambush behaviors and reduce stress, but you do need to be careful.
 Some substrates like cypress mulch have large pieces of bark or wood chips.

 Though less common, if you notice your Ball Python eat anything like a large wood chip, seek immediate veterinarian help.
 Not only can this cause constipation, but it can also cause injury.
 In extreme cases it may require exploratory surgery or a coeliotomy to remove the object.